 While some teams build their own engines, others buy their engines from other teams or companies.
 For example, until the 2019 season, the Red Bull Racing Team used an engine built by Renault, who also has a Formula 1 team.
-Starting in 2019, the team changed their plans, and started getting their engine from Honda, which does not have a Formula 1 team.
+Starting in 2019, the team changed its plans, and started getting its engines from Honda, which does not have a Formula 1 team.

 The finish line in Formula 1 marks where the laps of a circuit end as drivers complete the race.
-Drivers start the race behind the finish line, and after a set number of laps, whoever crosses the finish line first, wins the race.
-On the last lap of a race, when drivers cross the finish line, the famous black and white checkered flag is waived, marking that they have completed the last lap, and consequently have finished the race.
+Drivers start the race behind the finish line, and after the set time period or number of laps elapses, whoever crosses the finish line first wins the race.
+On the last lap of a race, when drivers cross the finish line, the famous black and white checkered flag is waived, marking that they have completed the last lap and, consequently, have finished the race.

-Like athletes of most sports, Formula 1 drivers need special shoes to drive their cars.
+Like athletes in most sports, Formula 1 drivers need special shoes to drive their cars.
 Formula 1 shoes are high tops, made of resistant material, and have a rubber sole that provides good grip to the pedals; they sometimes have velcro in place of traditional laces.
 Drivers try to make their shoes as light as possible, and many times, comfort is secondary.
-Drivers wear shoes that match the colors of their teams, for example, a Ferrari driver will wear a red shoe.
-Although the specific shoes worn by Formula 1 drivers can't be bought in stores, there are plenty of options of motorsport shoes that can be purchased, with prices ranging from $70 to $200.
+Drivers wear shoes that match the colors of their teams; for example, a Ferrari driver will wear red shoes.
+Although the specific shoes worn by Formula 1 drivers can't be bought in stores, there are plenty of options for motorsport shoes that can be purchased, with prices ranging from $70 to $200.

 Formula 1 drivers are the best in the world, so they get the best treatment when it comes to their helmets.
-Each driver's helmet is made to perfectly fit their head in a comfortable and safe way.
-In addition, drivers can paint their helmets as they want, making it a piece of fashion in addition to a safety device.
-Drivers make their helmets their trademark, and have unique and stylish paint designs.
+Each driver's helmet is made to fit perfectly on their head in a comfortable and safe way.
+In addition, drivers can paint their helmets as they want, making them a piece of fashion in addition to a safety device.
+Drivers make their helmets their trademark and have unique and stylish paint designs.

 Racetracks And Circuits

 A racetrack, or circuit, is the venue where a racing Grand Prix takes place.
 The Formula 1 season has 22 races, which all take place in different places of the world, with tracks with different characteristics.
 The Formula 1 season has races with two different types of circuits.
-First, circuits were designed and built for racing; they are venues with a racing track, and many autosport races take place in these tracks.
-There are also street circuits, regular roads in the middle of the city which are closed once a year and adapted to hold a Formula 1 race.
+First, circuits were designed and built for racing; they are venues with racetracks, and many autosport races take place at these tracks.
+There are also street circuits on regular roads in the middle of the city, which are closed once a year and adapted to hold a Formula 1 race.
 One of the most famous races in Formula 1, the Monaco Grand Prix, is a street circuit.

-Formula 1 gloves are designed to provide the driver with grip to the steering wheel while also protecting the hands.
-The gloves are made of fire-proof, light material with material inside the palm that helps to have a secure grip of the steering wheel.
+Formula 1 gloves are designed to provide the driver with a grip on the steering wheel while also protecting their hands.
+The gloves are made of fire-proof, light material with textured palms that helps to provide a secure grip on the steering wheel.
 In addition to that, like almost everything in Formula 1, racing gloves also have a lot of technology in them.
-Drivers Gloves have biometric sensors attached to their fabric that sends real-time health information about the drivers to their teams.
+Drivers’ gloves have biometric sensors attached to their fabric that send real-time health information about the drivers to their teams.
 Naturally, those gloves are not available to be purchased by the general population, but there are many different types of racing gloves that are sold to those who want to practice motorsports.
 Prices go from around $50 up to $200.

 Racing suits are what Formula 1 drivers wear when driving their cars.
 The racing suit is a one-piece that goes from the neck to the ankles.
 They are made from incredibly lightweight and fire-proof fabric.
 Race suits are made with the goal of being as light and protective as possible, and today drivers wear their racing suits very tight, saving precious grams in fabric weight.
-Suits, like helmets, are extensively tested, to make sure that they are up to the safety standards required by Formula 1.
-Drivers have their suits custom made to their body measurements; they also have their names, number, country, sponsors logos, and blood type embroidered on them.
+Suits, like helmets, are extensively tested to make sure that they are up to the safety standards required by Formula 1.
+Drivers have their suits custom-made to their body measurements; they also have their names, number, country, sponsors’ logos, and blood types embroidered on them.

-Just like a regular car, the cars in Formula 1 also have seatbelts.
-However, unlike regular cars, Formula 1 cars go to speeds of over 200 mph, and thus need more than just a regular seat belt to keep drivers safe in the event of a crash.
-The seatbelt in a Formula 1 car is composed of a six point harness, with straps that go over the driver's shoulders, waist, and legs.
-They are made of a military grade, lightweight polyester, which ensures durability, resistance, and a lightweight design.
+Just like a regular car, the cars in Formula 1 have seatbelts.
+However, unlike regular cars, Formula 1 cars go to speeds of over 200 mph and thus need more than just a regular seat belt to keep drivers safe in the event of a crash.
+The safety harness in a Formula 1 car is composed of a six-point harness with straps that go over the driver's shoulders, waist, and legs.
+They are made of military-grade, lightweight polyester, which ensures durability, resistance, and a lightweight design.

-The steering wheel in a Formula 1 car is the equipment through which the drivers guide their cars, and also have access to many other controls that are important to Formula 1 racing.
-The steering wheel has a screen, and many buttons, each with a different function that the driver uses at different points of a racing weekend.
+The steering wheel in a Formula 1 car is the equipment through which the drivers guide their cars and also have access to many other controls that are important to Formula 1 racing.
+The steering wheel has a screen and many buttons, each with a different function that the driver uses at different points of a racing weekend.
 Comparing steering wheels is the ultimate proof of how much technology has influenced Formula 1 over time.
-While a steering wheel from the early 1990s looks very common and was basically used to turn the car, today's steering wheels are advanced computers which look like they belong in an airplane cockpit.
+While a steering wheel from the early 1990s looked very common and was only used to turn the car, today's steering wheels are advanced computers that look like they belong in an airplane cockpit.

 Tire warmers are covers in which the car tires are placed so that they stay warm.
-In Formula 1, it is important to have warm tires, as that way they have more grip to the asphalt.
-Tire warners are not simply blankets, they have technology incorporated in them, and the temperature in them can be controlled.
-Formula 1 teams have many tires, and consequently, many tire warmers.
+In Formula 1, it is important to have warm tires, as that way, they have more grip on the asphalt.
+Tire warmers are not simply blankets, they have technology incorporated into them, and the temperature can be controlled.
+Formula 1 teams have many tires and, consequently, many tire warmers.

 The visor is a piece of the driver's helmet through which the driver sees the track.
+Visor strips are thin pieces of protective plastic that attach in layers over the visor.
 Visor strips come in many models, which vary in reflection and brightness.
-It comes down to the driver to choose what type of visor to put in the helmet.
+It comes down to the driver to choose what type of visor to use.
 Before a race, the driver's helmet is equipped with many layers of visors.
-During the race, as the visor gets dirty, the driver can remove it, ensuring to always have a clear vision of the track.
+During the race, as the visor gets dirty, the driver can remove a strip at any time, always ensuring clear vision of the track.

-Formula 1 is considered the premier motor sport across the globe and it is unique compared to all the others in a few ways.
-First, the open wheel concept of the cars along with the wings at the front and back give the cars a certain flair and look that is not seen often in other racing events, especially in the US.
-The engines are also unlike any across the racing sphere having supercharged elements that make the cars handle better and drive faster than their peers.
+Formula 1 is considered the premier motorsport across the globe, and it is unique compared to all the others in a few ways.
+First, the open-wheel design of the cars, along with the wings at the front and back, give the cars a certain flair and look that is not seen often in other racing events, especially in the US.
+The engines are also unlike any across the racing sphere having turbocharging and hybrid power elements that make the cars handle better and drive faster than their peers.
 Combining these two main elements along with the uniqueness of every track across the world they race in, Formula 1 has a very particular brand in racing that attracts many worldwide.

 The costs of running a Formula 1 race team are astronomically high.
-A singular car can cost upwards of $10 million to build and that doesn’t include costs of the race team, crew, driver, travel, fuel, tires, etc. incurred each race that cannot be overlooked.
-A race team must have some wealthy investors in order to succeed and include the best technology possible in their cars.
+A single car can cost upwards of $10 million to build, and that doesn’t include costs of the race team, crew, driver, travel, fuel, tires, etc., incurred each race that cannot be overlooked.
+A race team must have wealthy investors in order to succeed and include the best technology possible in their cars.
 Without good revenue flow, they will not win or profit.